-Cheap dog bowls vs. this quality dog bowls made in the USA
+Cheap dog bowls vs. this quality dog bowls made in USA

 Look at the difference!
 Both bowls are 1 year old.

 The bowl on the left is a “cheap” bowl that has rusted and “flaked” off material that possibly was ingested by my client’s dog.

-The bowl on the right is the bowl featured in this blog.
+On the right, my dog’s bowl.
 It does not have any rust and looks fantastic!

 My point?
 Investing in a good bowl upfront will save you money!

 5 facts about these stainless steel cat bowls and dog bowls

 - Money-back guarantee

 - 18/8 stainless steel or 300 series stainless steel dog & cat bowls

 - Bowls from each batch are tested!
 Click here for Pet Bowl Test Results.

 This company also sells a non-skid bowl mat to help prevent your bowls from moving around.

 Non-toxic Stainless steel dog bowls

 If you’re like me, you might be wondering what does 18/8 or 300 series mean?
 I was told many stainless steel pot & pans are 18/10 but I still had no idea what that meant.
 18/8, also referred to as type 304, is composed of 18% chromium and 8% nickel.
 The short version is this combination helps to prevent corrosion and oxidation resistance.

 Getting quality Cat food bowls water bowls, and Dog food bowls that will last a long time comes at a price.
 WHY?
 China-made bowls or inferior materials allow for bowls to be the cheap price you may be used to.